huggingface/blog/object-detection-leaderboard.md

 Average Precision is a single-number metric that summarizes the precision-recall curve.
 It captures the ability of a model to classify and localize objects correctly, while taking into account both false positive and false negative detections.

 Every box predicted by the model is considered a “positive” detection.
-Based on a criteria known as Intersection over Union (IoU) between the predicted box and a ground-truth annotation, a detection is categorized either as a true positive (TP) or a false positive (FP).
+Based on a criterion known as Intersection over Union (IoU) between the predicted box and a ground-truth annotation, a detection is categorized either as a true positive (TP) or a false positive (FP).

 The IoU measures the overlap between the predicted bounding box and the actual (ground truth) bounding box.
 It's computed by dividing the area where the two boxes overlap by the area covered by both boxes combined.
 Figure 3 visually demonstrates the IoU using an example of a predicted box and its corresponding ground-truth box.